hirannor/hexagonal-architecture-asp-net/README.md

   "Adapter": {
     "Persistence": "EntityFramework",
     "Messaging": "EventBus",
-    "Notification": "Mock"
+    "Notification": "Email"
   }
 }
 ```

-Currently, only the Persistence adapter has two different implementations, which are as follows:
+Currently, only the Persistence and Notification adapter has two different implementations, which are as follows:
+- Persistence:
   - EntityFramework
   - InMemory (not fully implemented; only the base classes have been created for demonstration purposes)
+- Notification:
+  - Email
+  - Mock